-If $mysqld_safe$ cannot find the server, use this option to indicate the path name to the directory where the server is located.
+If mysqld_safe cannot find the server, use this option to indicate the path name to the directory where the server is located.

-As of MySQL 5.7.17, this option is accepted only on the command line, not in option files.
+This option is accepted only on the command line, not in option files.
 On platforms that use systemd, the value can be specified in the value of MYSQLD_OPTS.
 See Managing MySQL Server with systemd.

-• --log-error=file name
+• --log-error=file_name